edertone/TurboBuilder/TurboBuilder-Node/extras/help/upgrade-dependencies.md

 This project uses libraries and dependencies from a variety of sources.
 To make sure that all of them are up to date, follow this steps:

-- Open a cmd at the root of this project folder, and run: npm outdated
+- Open a cmd at the root of this project folder, and run:

+    npm outdated

-    Update the package.json versions based on the command result
+    Update the package.json versions based on the command result, by running:

+      npm install libraryname@latest

+    For each one of the outdated libraries we want to upgrade

-- Check that all libraries on: src\main\resources\libs correspond to their latests versions
+- Update all the libraries versions on:

-    src\test\resources\libs
-    correspond to their latests versions
+    src\main\resources\libs

         - Update the library versions at the site_php index.php file: src/main/resources/project-templates/site_php/src/main/index.php

-- Update the library versions at the server_php index.php file: src/main/resources/project-templates/server_php/src/main/index.php

         - Check generate.js file contents and update the library versions to match the new ones

+    src\test\resources\libs

         - Check test.js file contents to update the phpUnit and qunit versions used

-- Update the dependencies on the site_php template: src/main/resources/project-templates/site_php/package.json
+- Update the dependencies on the site_php template:

+    src/main/resources/project-templates/site_php/package.json

 - To check outdated npm libs in the site_php template, you can create an empty project by: